rjpruitt16/EZworker/README.md

 ## Integration

 This executor is designed to be integrated into larger distributed job systems.
 It handles the core HTTP execution while delegating job management, scheduling, and coordination to external systems.

-### ClockWork Integration

-This executor was originally built as the execution engine for **ClockWork** - a distributed job scheduling and orchestration platform.
-ClockWork provides:

-- **Global job coordination** across multiple regions
-- **Intelligent retry logic** with geographic failover
-- **Rate limiting coordination** to prevent server overload
-- **Real-time job monitoring** and analytics
-- **Webhook delivery** with guaranteed delivery guarantees

-While ClockWork is a commercial platform, this executor is open source so the community can benefit from high-performance HTTP execution and contribute improvements back to the ecosystem.

 ## Contributing